Tresiba Explained: How It Works and Who It's For

 Who Uses Tresiba?

-Tresiba is most relevant for people whose situation maps to its approved indications: diabetes mellitus.
+Tresiba is most relevant for people whose situation maps to its approved indications: type 1 diabetes; type 2 diabetes.

 People who should avoid Tresiba include those with the following: